afrey09/phone-app/README.md

     All of your core “features” should be working properly Un-Styled is fine.
 We’re looking for things to buzz, light up, detect movement, etc.

+### User Stories

+As a user, I would like to be able to view my calendar and add new calendar events.

 ### How to initialize/run application

     npx expo start